cetcondor/ditt-api/README.md

 | employee-admin@example.com | password | EMPLOYEE, ADMIN |
 | admin@example.com          | password | ADMIN           |
 | admin@example.com          | password | SUPER ADMIN     |

+## Config

+To change supported years, supported holidays and worked hours limits, go to the `/config/config.php` file and make changes there.
+Config is exposed as API endpoint, so you do not need to change it in client's config.